 By Silvia Lara

-Many of the feelings about English-speaking expats that I reported in 2009 have not changed.
+Many of the feelings about English-speaking expats that I reported in earlier surveys have not changed.
 Others, however, have as more expats have moved to Cuenca, and because Cuencanos have had more time to meet and get to know them and to consider their impact on the city and culture.
 I am putting my findings into three categories.

 The arts are strongly supported by expats.
-Friends who are artists tell me that their work is more appreciated by foreigners than by locals, and they are able to make a better living because of sales to expats.
+Friends who are artists tell me that their work is more appreciated by foreigners than by locals and they are able to make a better living because of presentation and sales to expats.
 A friend who attends most symphony performance says that often, as much as half the audience is gringo.
 Some expats have become actively involved in the culture, opening art galleries, performing with choruses and orchestras, and directing and acting in dramatic productions.

 All of us have noticed that restaurants are much better and offer more variety than they did a few years ago.
 I should point out, however, that much of the improvement in the restaurant scene is because of Cuencanos who have returned from overseas, bringing with them what they learned abroad.

-Expats have started new businesses and provided jobs to Cuencanos, improving the economy for all of us.
+Some expats have started new businesses and provided jobs to Cuencanos, improving the economy for all of us.
 There are dozens of new jobs for tour guides and “facilitators” that didn’t exist before the foreigners arrived.

 Most important, many Cuencanos have made friends with expats and have been exposed to new ideas and new viewpoints on life.
 I understand the value of this because my mother is from the U.S. and my father is from Ecuador, and since I have lived for many years in both countries.